SamarthK1239/Elite-Dangerous-DiscordRP/README.md

 # Elite-Dangerous-DiscordRP
 A program that gives rich presence functionality to Elite: Dangerous.
-Written during the Horizons.
+Written during the Horizons update for the game.
 Still in development for further functionality.